Dani3lSun/apex-plugin-dropzone/README.md

 - Choose the Upload Method (Normal (1 Request) or Chunked (Multiple Requests))
 - Improved Error Handling and Logging for the whole AJAX based Upload Process
 - Possibility to delete Files which were accidentally uploaded to the Server
+- Better Documentation on Github and in the Plugin Attribute Help
 - Much better Internationalization and App Wide definition of Messages
 - And of course all the "old" Features as well